 A reasonable doubt is a doubt based upon reason and common sense, and not the mere possibility of innocence.
 A reasonable doubt is the kind of doubt that would make a reasonable person hesitate to act.
 Proof beyond a reasonable doubt, therefore, must be proof of such a convincing character that a reasonable person would not hesitate to rely and act upon it.
+Proof beyond a reasonable doubt is proof that leaves you firmly convinced of the defendant's guilt.
 However, proof beyond a reasonable doubt does not mean proof beyond all possible doubt.